NecsusECS/Necsus/README.md

 #### App Arguments

-Any arguments passed in to your app will be available as `Shared` arguments to your systems:
+Any arguments passed into your app will be available as `Shared` arguments to your systems:

 ```nim
 import necsus